Folkestone Groomers Directory

 • Parasite treatments - ivermectin and related drugs can become toxic

-How Vets Dose Oral Ketoconazole (Fungiconazol)
+How Vets Prescribe Oral Ketoconazole (Fungiconazol)

 Weight-Based Dosing